benporter/aws-glacier-multipart-upload/README.md

 It assumes you have an AWS account, and have signed up for the glacier service.
 In this example, I have already created the vault named <i>media1</i> via AWS console.

-It also assumes that you have the AWS Command Line Interface installed on your machine.
+It also assumes that you have the <a href="http://docs.aws.amazon.com/cli/latest/userguide/installing.html">AWS Command Line Interface</a> installed on your machine.
 Again, if you are using Fed/CentOS/RHEL, then here is how you would get it:

     sudo pip install awscli